dekoza/mtgpl/ELD.rst

 :mtgtip:`Fires of Invention<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/1/a12b16b0-f75f-42d8-9b24-947c1908e0f7.jpg?1610109790|https://scryfall.com/card/eld/125/fires-of-invention?utm_source=api>`
    You can cast spells only during your turn and you can cast no more than two spells each turn.

-   You may cast spells with converted mana cost less than or equal to the number of lands you control without paying their mana costs.
+   You may cast spells with mana value less than or equal to the number of lands you control without paying their mana costs.

 :mtgtip:`Fling<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/b/cb28fe03-8269-41de-b766-42c3421aeaef.jpg?1572490367|https://scryfall.com/card/eld/126/fling?utm_source=api>`